 Here is a practical example: Your dog is feeling anxious because the mail carrier just delivered a package, you get a treat and ask your dog to bow, then you throw the treat for them to chase.
 They bow, chase, and eat the treat, then shake off and begin to wag their tail at you.

 In this scenario, performing the trick on cue and chasing their reward helped relieve the tension that was building in their body due to stress.
 Alternatively, as a way to determine your dog’s comfort you may ask them to bow after the mail carrier delivers a package.
 Say your dog looks at you but doesn’t bow, even though you have a treat they usually love.
 This is likely a sign that they are feeling too uncomfortable to perform a known behavior, even with a food reward available.

 Benefits of teaching your dog tricks

 Tricks have many more benefits that I’ll talk about in a future blog post, but these are the two big reasons I think everyone should incorporate fun tricks into each training session with their dog, they can be so useful!

 When considering the relationships we have with our canine companions, it’s easy to understand why teaching them tricks can be a great stress relief for us as well.
 We already think they’re the cutest creatures on the planet so if they can sit pretty, rollover, and spin in circles their cute factor just went up about 1 billion percent.

 Working with your dog to teach them cute tricks, building your relationship, and sharing purposeful time together for an extra 5 minutes each day is sure to add value to your lives and reduce your restlessness and stress.
 It works for me and I hope that it works for you and your pup, too!

-To learn more about some easy tricks to teach your dog, check out our videos:
+To learn more about some easy dog tricks, check out our videos: